practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(D) Working with simple build tool to run an app on the JVM in Windows with (3rd party) imports/README.md

 This workflow (D), be it in Windows or Linux, is a basic workflow for my (little) Scala programming.
 It involves 4 key concepts:

 * the starting point is opening an OS shell and changing to a directory which will be the parent directory of the later project root directory
-* remember that with the _> sbt new_ command from the OS shell and setting a project name at: _name [Scala 3 Project Template]:_ inside the simple build tool, you will automatically create the OS project root directory!
+* remember that with the _> sbt new_ command from the OS shell and setting a project name at: _name [Scala 3 Project Template]:_ inside the simple build tool you will automatically create the OS project root directory!
-* working on the _build.sbt_ configuration file located in the project root directory
+* do not forget to work on the _build.sbt_ configuration file located in the project root directory
-* the operation of the sbt, often having a leading "~" character at a sbt command to work in the foreground on source code files and project configuration files
+* get familiar with operating the sbt, often having a leading "~" character at a sbt prompt in the background, while working in the foreground on Scala source code files and project configuration files

-It look me a while to become familiar with this workflow.
+It took me a while to become familiar with this workflow.

 <br/>